 Tree groups encourage therapeutic work around building healthy relationships, conflict resolution, navigating personalities, and learning how to find similarities with people they would not usually be drawn to.
 These tree groups can also be where students find their best friend at the program.

 After graduation, many students leave with a strong support network of peers and mentors that they will keep in touch with for years to come.

-Asheville Academy for Girls can Help
+Asheville Academy can Help

-Asheville Academy for Girls is a therapeutic boarding school for girls ages 10-14.
+Asheville Academy is a therapeutic boarding school for girls ages 10-14.
 Our students commonly struggle with anxiety, depression, ADHD, learning differences, and attachment issues.
 Many of our students have struggled with making positive friends in school and are working on building appropriate social skills and communication skills.
 We are a relationship-based program that focuses on building meaningful face-to-face connections through teamwork, group therapy, experiential activities, and small classrooms.
 We aim to help students that have dealt with bullying, abandonment, and rejection in relationships change the narratives they’ve internalized about their self-worth and potential for success.

 For more information about group therapy for young girls, call 800-264-8709.
 We can help your family today!